puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 {{% alert title="Note" color="primary" %}}If you want to deploy it in a different namespace, make sure the namespaces exists before synching the app{{% /alert %}}

-Once the application is created, you can now view its status:
+Once the application is created, you can view its status:

 ```bash
 argocd app get argo-example-<username>